 Rates of maternal mortality are on the rise in the United States, with black women dying from pregnancy-related causes at three to four times the rate of white women.
 Experts agree that policies to reduce maternal mortality across the United States and eliminate these racial disparities must be multifaceted.
-This briefing will identify policies to prevent pregnancy-related deaths and address the forces resulting in the disproportionate maternal health outcomes.
-Panelists will discuss policy options that support interventions among providers and public health entities to address the clinical and social drivers of maternal mortality and severe maternal morbidity.
+This briefing identified policies to prevent pregnancy-related deaths and address the forces resulting in the disproportionate maternal health outcomes.
+Panelists discussed policy options that support interventions among providers and public health entities to address the clinical and social drivers of maternal mortality and severe maternal morbidity.

 - Shanna Cox, MSPH